ibm-cloud-docs/codeengine/add-registry.md

 ### Adding registry access from the console
 {: #add-registry-access-ce-console}

-To add {{site.data.keyword.registryshort}} or Docker Hub access with the console:
+To add {{site.data.keyword.registryshort}} or Docker Hub access with the console,

 1. Go to the [{{site.data.keyword.codeengineshort}} dashboard](https://cloud.ibm.com/codeengine/overview).
 2. Select a project (or [create one](/docs/codeengine?topic=codeengine-manage-project#create-a-project)).